Are you finding it difficult to switch off before bedtime?

 But what if stress is causing your sleep problems?
 What if you’re lying awake at night worrying about bills or family members?

-Well, getting a good night’s sleep can still help for the same reasons that we have already mentioned – it can help your mind to recover and recuperate.
+Well, getting a good night’s sleep can still help for the same reasons I’ve already mentioned – it can help your mind to recover and recuperate.
 It can ensure that you wake up feeling more able to cope with your problems as well as capable of making the important decisions and judgement calls that you might need to.

-Sleep is also really important for your mood as well, one study identified sleep as one of the most important contributors to better living, beating out financial security and other factors.
+Sleep is also really important for your mood as well, as I elaborated in my blog ‘Is a good night’s sleep the key to happiness?’
+One study identified sleep as one of the most important contributors to better living, beating out financial security and other factors.

 This is possibly because your quality of sleep has such a big impact on your behaviour, social interactions and work performance, all of which can affect your quality of life, with social interactions being very important for maintaining a healthy mood and positive outlook.